Skip to main content

 Good for the body

 Kindness has been shown to increase self-esteem, empathy and compassion, and improve mood.
-It can decrease blood pressure and cortisol, a stress hormone, which directly impacts stress levels.
+It can decrease blood pressure and cortisol, a hormone directly correlated with stress levels.
 People who give of themselves in a balanced way also tend to be healthier and live longer.
-Kindness can increase your sense of connectivity with others, which can directly impact loneliness, improve low mood and enhance relationships in general.
-It also can be contagious.
-Looking for ways to show kindness can give you a focus activity, especially if you tend to be anxious or stressed in some social situations.

 Good for the mind